codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the term MIME stand for, in regards to computing?
+What was the name of the first Bulgarian personal computer?
- 1. Mail Internet Mail Exchange
+ 1. Pravetz 82
- 2. Multipurpose Interleave Mail Exchange
+ 2. Pravetz 8D
- 3. Mail Interleave Method Exchange
+ 3. IZOT 1030
- 4. Multipurpose Internet Mail Extensions
+ 4. IMKO-1

 <details>
   <summary>Answer</summary>
-  Multipurpose Internet Mail Extensions
+  IMKO-1
 </details>